majvax/bounty_of_two/README.md

 This document describes the ongoing **rewrite from scratch** of `bounty_of_two` on the `rewrite` branch: goals, architecture, technology choices, current progress, and next steps.

+> I'm waiting for c++26 so badly. typeid().name is a joke, and I want to use reflection.

 ## Overview

 The rewrite replaces an earlier prototype with a cleaner, modular C++23 codebase focused on: